mihaiko/CameraPlus/README.md

 # Dynamic Camera
 Beat Saber plugin based on the original CameraPlus.
 While in 3rd person, the camera will automatically avoid the incoming walls in order to keep the player/avatar in sight.

 !!
 Please keep in mind that this is a replacement for the CameraPlus plugin!
 !!
 It will not work with both plugins installed!

 [Trailer](https://www.youtube.com/watch?v=y0fMcUkKPFE)

-# Installing
 Use the mod installer: https://github.com/Umbranoxio/BeatSaberModInstaller/releases
-	It is the easiest method, it will do all these steps below in 1 click.

 Press <kbd>F1</kbd> to toggle between first and third person.

 After you run the game once, a `DynamicCamera.cfg` file is created within the Beat Saber folder.
 Edit that file to configure the plugin:

 //SETTINGS TBD